figmulberry/classifying-flood-imagery/README.md

 We have two Jupyter notebooks that are integral to this project:

-1. *[Classify_Imagery_with_Python.ipynb](link_to_the_notebook)*: In this notebook, we create a script that runs locally in ArcGIS Pro using Python code within a notebook environment.
+1. *[Part_1_Classify_Imagery_with_Python.ipynb](https://github.com/figmulberry/classifying-flood-imagery/blob/main/Part_1_Classify_Imagery_with_Python.ipynb)*: In this notebook, we create a script that runs locally in ArcGIS Pro using Python code within a notebook environment.
 This notebook includes the initial analysis and code development to identify flooded areas in satellite imagery.

-2. *[Build_a_script_tool.ipynb](link_to_the_notebook)*: In this notebook, we turn the aforementioned script into a script tool.
+2. *[Part_2_Build_a_script_tool.ipynb](https://github.com/figmulberry/classifying-flood-imagery/blob/main/Part_2_Build_a_script_tool.ipynb)*: In this notebook, we turn the aforementioned script into a script tool.
 This notebook includes the steps to modify the code for use in a script tool, export the script to a Python file, and create a script tool in ArcGIS Pro.

 These notebooks can be found in the repository and are essential for both the initial analysis and the conversion of the script into a usable tool for non-programmers.